 Luxury' - A world where we all can access luxury, but

-Also see 'Subsistence Economy + UBI' above.
+creating material security for all.
+Read/watch more via these links; also see 'Subsistence Economy + UBI' above.

 - Mother-centred world

 - The mother is the foundation of all things yet she is perhaps the